tulasidamarla/angular/angular2/angular2.md

 When building an angular application we have few language choices available.
 The most obvious choice is javascript.
 Let's see some background about javascript language specification.

 Javascript language specification standard is officially called as ECMAScript(ES).
 Until recently ES versions were defined using a sequential number.
 Consider the following versions.<br>
-1)ES 3 was supported by older browsers.
+1)ES 3 was supported by older browsers.<br>
-2)ES 5 is currently supported by most modern browsers.
+2)ES 5 is currently supported by most modern browsers.<br>
 3)ES 6 specification was recently approved.
 It was renamed to ES 2015.

 *****
 Note: Most browsers not yet support ES 2015.
 So, ES 2015 code must be transpiled to ES 5 code.
 That means code written in ES 2015 must be compiled by a tool that converts ES 2015 syntax to ES 5 syntax, before the browser executes it.
 This way developers get the benefit of new ES 2015 productivity features and the browsers still get the code they understand.

-so, Here are the choices of language for an angular application.
+so, Here are the choices of language for an angular application.<br>
-1)ES 5 -> Runs in browser, no compile required.
+1)ES 5 -> Runs in browser, no compile required.<br>
-2)ES 2015 -> Lots of new features like classes,let, arrow etc. But transpiler needed.
+2)ES 2015 -> Lots of new features like classes,let, arrow etc. But transpiler needed.<br>
 3)Typescript -> Typescript is a superset of javascript.
 This also needs to be transpiled.
-One of the key benefits of typescript over others is it's strong typing.i.e. everything has a data type.
+One of the key benefits of typescript over others is it's strong typing.i.e. everything has a data type. <br>
 4)Dart --> It is a non-javascript based language for building angular applications.

 Note: Because of the strong typing it has great tooling including inline documentation,syntax checking, code navigation and advanced refactorings etc. Angular team has taken all these benefits and infact angular2 was developed using typescript.
 Most of the demo code in angular documentation also uses typescript code.
 For this reasons, typescript is the language of choice for many angular developers.